pilarbuchen/nextui-blank-vite/README.md

-# Vite Scss Boilerplate for Codux
+# Vite SCSS Boilerplate for Codux

 This project was bootstrapped with [Vite](https://vitejs.dev).